dsremo/Voice_Bot/README.md

 # Striker VoiceBot

 Striker VoiceBot is a voice-controlled AI assistant that responds to spoken prompts using Google's Generative AI.
-It listens for a wake word ("striker") and engages in conversation using text-to-speech and speech recognition.
+It listens for a wake word ("striker") and engages in conversation using text-to-speech and speech recognition and answers in the same language in which the question is asked.

 ### -- Jupyter file can be run independently
 ### -- main.py can be run independently